jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

   ...numbers <int>: Numbers to work on
 ```

-The sub-command "mul” actually doesn’t exist in the [standard library] but we can add it a basic version of it.
+The sub-command "mul” actually doesn't exist in the [standard library] but we can add it a basic version of it.

 [standard library]: https://www.nushell.sh/commands